FEMA has either denied or not approved most appeals for housing aid in Puerto Rico

 "Inconsistent," say advocates about approvals, denials

-Adi Martínez Román, lawyer and executive director of Fundación Fondo de Acceso a la Justicia, a nonprofit that provides legal assistance in civil cases for people in need, said she found FEMA’s way of denying and granting aid to be inconsistent.
-Basically, having a property title didn’t guarantee FEMA aid to applicants.
+Adi Martínez Román, lawyer and executive director of Fundación Fondo de Acceso a la Justicia, a nonprofit that provides legal assistance in civil cases for people in need, said she found FEMA’s way of denying and granting aid to be highly inconsistent.
+Even when FEMA regulations do not require formal title papers, sometimes even having a property title didn't guarantee FEMA aid to applicants.

 Martínez Román saw cases in which FEMA denied aid to people with deeds.

 Martínez Román explained that this became a problem when FEMA would cross reference information about the home: electricity bills, phone bills, etc. “They would say, but wait a minute, this information doesn’t match.
-And we would have to step in and explain to them that things back then worked differently.”
+And the lawyers would have to step in and explain to them how these documents worked differently.”

-In other cases, she saw FEMA grant aid to applicants who had no property titles but were able to present other types of documents such as a signed letter that describes how long they have been living at the disaster-damaged home and an explanation as to why the proper documents are unavailable or mortgage payment booklets and property tax receipts.
+In other cases, she saw FEMA grant aid to applicants who had no formal title deeds to their property but were able to present other types of documents such as a sworn Affidavit that describes how long they have been living at the disaster-damaged home, that they are in charge of the maintenance cost of the property, and an explanation as to why the formal documents are unavailable or other type of evidence.

 According to an article in El Nuevo Día, Puerto Rico's largest newspaper, attorneys and families also cited issues around FEMA's inspection practices, a process necessary for the agency to verify ownership.
 Some claim inspectors didn't speak Spanish, did not go inside the homes or did not come back if the homeowners weren't there.